-Summer is here, when school is just a memory, and it’s time for kids to explore islands – reading new and favorite children’s books.
+Summer is here, school is just a memory, and it’s time for kids to explore islands – with new and favorite children’s books.

-“And then at sunset, with porpoises puffing and playing around your boat, you come about and set a course for the island that is home.”
-(Time of Wonder)
+- “And then at sunset, with porpoises puffing and playing around your boat, you come about and set a course for the island that is home.”